 What’s your brand?
 This is a very common question these days since branding has become such a hot topic, not just for companies, but for individuals.
+If you’re not sure, then you should get advice from a career coach.

 With the advent of social media, branding for executives has entered a new arena.